-For channels that have unspecified tag names, the driver will construct an internal tag name based on the channel number.
-For example, the tag name of address 'CH00001' will be returned as 'CH00001'.
+For devices that do not support tag names and channels that have unspecified tag names, the driver will construct an internal tag name based on the channel number.
+For example, the tag name of address 'CH01' will be returned as 'CH01'.